 Formatting a variable

 Outpost's variables are extremely flexible, and there are no formatting requirements other than using curly brackets.
-You can use spaces in your variables or no spaces, and upper or lowercase letters, or both.
+You can use upper or lowercase letters, or both.
 You can even use symbols in your variables.

 If you're new to using variables, it's usually a good idea to keep them simple and easy to understand.
 A variable is basically a prompt, that reminds your team members of the information that needs to be added where the variable is.
 Here are some good examples: